-Even if you aren’t diagnosed with SAD, following similar tips to keep yourself mentally well during this season can go a long way in making you feel your best.
+Even if you aren’t coping with social isolation or SAD, following similar tips to keep yourself mentally well during this season can go a long way in making you feel your best.

-Get plenty of exercise.
-We’ve already mentioned this above - and that’s because it works.
+- Get plenty of exercise.
 Physical activity can help alleviate stress and make you feel good about yourself.

 - Soak up the sun.
 Low vitamin D levels can lead to feelings of sluggishness in the winter.
 Sit near a sunny window, take a walk, or talk to your doctor about other ways to get more vitamin D.